15.5: Adrenal Glands

 Hormones of the Zona Fasciculata

 The intermediate region of the adrenal cortex is the zona fasciculata, named as such because the cells form small fascicles (bundles) separated by tiny blood vessels.
+These cords of cells are oriented perpendicular to the surface of the organ.
 The cells of the zona fasciculata produce hormones called glucocorticoids because of their role in glucose metabolism.
 The most important of these is cortisol, some of which the liver converts to cortisone.
-In response to long-term stressors, the hypothalamus secretes CRH, which in turn triggers the release of ACTH by the anterior pituitary.
-ACTH triggers the release of the glucocorticoids.
-Their overall effect is to inhibit tissue building while stimulating the breakdown of stored nutrients to maintain adequate fuel supplies.
+In response to long-term stressors, the hypothalamic-pituitary-adrenal (HPA) axis activates: 1) the hypothalamus secretes CRH, which 2) triggers the release of ACTH by the anterior pituitary, and 3) ACTH triggers the release of the glucocorticoids.
+The overall effect is to inhibit tissue building while stimulating the breakdown of stored nutrients to maintain adequate fuel supplies.
 In conditions of long-term stress, for example, cortisol promotes the catabolism of glycogen to glucose, the catabolism of stored triglycerides into fatty acids and glycerol, and the catabolism of muscle proteins into amino acids.
 The hippocampus, which is part of the temporal lobe of the cerebral cortices and important in memory formation, is highly sensitive to stress levels because of its many glucocorticoid receptors.

 You are probably familiar with prescription and over-the-counter medications containing glucocorticoids, such as cortisone injections into inflamed joints, prednisone tablets and steroid-based inhalers used to manage severe asthma, and hydrocortisone creams applied to relieve itchy skin rashes.
 These drugs reflect another role of cortisol—the down regulation of the immune system, which inhibits the inflammatory response.